-New-look New Oxford dominates Dover up front
+New-look New Oxford dominates Dover

 John Wessel scored a game-high 26 points Thursday, leading New Oxford to a victory against Dover.
 Jim Seip, GameTimePA.com